 People who are experiencing dementia/Alzheimer’s will progress through an identifiable set of stages, regardless of the type of dementia they are experiencing.
-The following is what dementia looks like when it is viewed from a functional perspective rather than medical one.
+The following is what dementia looks like when it is viewed from a functional perspective rather than a medical one.

 Stage 1: Independence